Supermicro: History

 In 1996, the company opened a manufacturing subsidiary, Ablecom, in Taiwan, which is run by Charles's brothers, Steve Liang and Bill Liang.
 Charles Liang and his wife own close to 31 percent of Ablecom, while Steve Liang and other members of the family own close to 50 percent.

 In 1998, Supermicro opened a subsidiary in the Netherlands.
 In May 2010, Supermicro further expanded into Europe with the opening of its system integration logistics center in the Netherlands.

 In 2012, the company opened its Taiwan Science and Technology Park, totaling $99 million in construction costs.
 The Taiwanese factory was expanded in 2019 and came online in 2021.

 In September 2014, Supermicro moved its corporate headquarters to the former Mercury News headquarters in North San Jose, California, along Interstate 880, naming the campus Supermicro Green Computing Park.
 In 2017, the company completed a new 182,000 square-foot manufacturing building on the campus, which was designed to meet LEED gold certification.
 The company expanded its San Jose campus in September 2021 with a manufacturing facility for advanced storage and server equipment.
 Supermicro was reported to have 2,400 people working in San Jose.

 In February 2025, Supermicro began building its third California-based manufacturing campus.
 The new campus is being developed with the intention to increase production of liquid-cooled services for data centers.
 The company produces a majority of its servers in California.
 Following a push for more state-side manufacturing by American President Donald Trump, Supermicro considered expanding server production in states like Mississippi and Texas.
+A few months later, in July 2025, Supermicro expressed its interest in expanding investment regarding manufacturing in Europe to meet artificial intelligence demand in the area.